jlin00/6s898-final-project/_posts/2023-12-12-training-robust-networks.md

 In the recent years, deep neural networks have emerged as a dominant force in the field of machine learning, achieving remarkable success across a variety of tasks, from VGG-16 in image classification to ChatGPT in natural language modeling.
 However, the very complexity that allows deep neural networks to learn and represent complex patterns and relationships can also leave them susceptible to challenges such as overfitting, adversarial attacks, and interpretability.
 The brittleness of deep neural networks, in particular, poses a significant challenge toward their deployment in real-world applications, especially those where reliability is paramount, like medical image diagnosis and autonomous vehicle navigation.
 Consequently, it is crucial to develop a better understanding of deep architectures and explore strategies for enhancing robustness.
 This project focuses specifically on ResNet, a model introduced in 2015 for image classification that is still widely used today.
 In particular, we study the model's vulnerability to adversarial perturbations and, subsequently, work through a strategy to enhance its resilience through data augmentation and hyperparameter optimization.

 # Related Works
 ResNet<d-cite key="resnet2015"></d-cite> is a convolutional neural network architecture introduced in 2015 that sought to overcome numerical instability issues in deep networks and simplify the complexity of architecture search.
 It achieved this by incorporating skip connections, essentially allowing the training procedure to dynamically determine the optimal number of layers for the network.
-ResNet is trained on the ImageNet dataset<d-cite key="imagenet2014"></d-cite>, a popular benchmark in object category classification with a thousand classes and millions of images.
-For our project, we use ResNet-18, a version of the original ResNet-34 model that is 18 layers deep, and TinyImageNet, a smaller version of ImageNet with around a hundred thousand images and 200 classes.
+ResNet is trained on the ImageNet dataset<d-cite key="imagenet2014"></d-cite>, a popular benchmark in object category classification with 1,000 classes and millions of images.
+For our project, we use ResNet-18, a version of the original ResNet-34 model that is 18 layers deep, and TinyImageNet, a smaller version of ImageNet with around 100,000 images and 200 classes.
 This is largely for computational ease.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">